hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 annotations_ahb$entrezid <- map(annotations_ahb$entrezid,1) %>%  unlist()
 ```

-Then we would remove any duplicaet gene symbol entries:
+Then we would remove any duplicate gene symbol entries:

 ```r
 # Determine the indices for the non-duplicated genes